here-Leslie-Lau/my-nvim/README.md

 **Colorschemes, When you open any file with `nvim`, it will randomly choose one of the following colorschemes:**
 - [Gruvbox](https://github.com/ellisonleao/gruvbox.nvim): Neovim gruvbox colorscheme
 - [Everforest](https://github.com/neanias/everforest-nvim): A Lua port of the Everforest colour scheme
-- [Ayu](https://github.com/Shatur/neovim-ayu): Ayu theme for Neovim
+- [rose-pine](https://github.com/rose-pine/neovim): Soho vibes for Neovim

 ## My LSP